idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/sqa/navier_stokes_srs.md

 !template! item key=system-purpose
 !! system-purpose-begin
 The purpose of this software is to allow simulation of fluid flow in regular and porous media.
-It should be able to determine the pressure field and velocity fields in the fluid domain, as well as the temperature field in the case of conjugate heat transfer simulations.
+It should be able to determine the pressure, velocity, and fluid temperature fields, as well as the solid temperature field in the case of conjugate heat transfer simulations.
 It aims to also be able to transport scalar species in the flow fields determined.

-This software is intended as a coarse mesh computational fluid dynamics simulation tool and to be the numerical backbone of the Pronghorn software.
-Its goals include the simulation of coolant flow in advanced nuclear reactors such as Molten Salt Reactors and Pebble Bed Reactors.
 !! system-purpose-finish
 !template-end!